Campus

 Open weekdays 9:30–7.

 Spacious, with large tables and chairs, for you to read or study quietly.
+Desktop computers for internet or typing.
+Print here, too.

 Well-equipped, with about 5000 Japanese-related books.
 Newspapers in several languages are also available.
-There are audio materials for learning, and computers are available.

-Regular classrooms.
 Classrooms open at 8 am every day except national holidays, Sundays, and breaks.

 The KCP classrooms are perfect for learning.
 The desks can be easily moved around for pair or group work.